|

 12, Issue No 4, December 2025 <<Previous Volume II Next Volume>>

-Issues in Volume 12 Cover Page and Table of Contents Original Articles
+Issues in Volume 12 Original Articles

 An implicit block hybrid method for solving first-order stiff ordinary differential equations